 - The plant is allocated water every month by the International Joint Commission (IJC) for use in power generation.
 The IJC controls the levels of Lake Superior and the lower Great Lakes by regulating the amount of water the generating plants can use for power production.

-- The plant increases electricity production when the demand for electricity is highest (8 a.m.– 10 p.m., weekdays) and reduces production at all other times during periods of insufficient water allocations.
+- The plant increases electricity production when the demand for electricity is highest (8 a.m. to 10 p.m., weekdays) and reduces production at all other times during periods of insufficient water allocations.

-- Half of the original wood bearings for the turbines are still in use today.
+- Some of the original wood bearings for the turbines are still in use today.
 The bearings were made from lignum vitae, a rare dense wood found in Central and South America.

-- Cloverland Electric Cooperative serves the eastern Upper Peninsula including 58 neighboring islands.
+- Cloverland Electric Cooperative serves the eastern Upper Peninsula including all the neighboring islands.
 The annual energy use of this region is approximately 900 million kilowatt-hours.

 - Cloverland Electric Cooperative is a not-for-profit, member-owned electric utility established in 1938.

 Lake Superior State University Center for Freshwater Research and Education (CFRE)